Variable and Values

 After an incorrect response, the variable value is the second value from its list.

-• 1up/1down: After a correct response, the variable steps down, to the previous value in its list.
+After an incorrect response, the variable steps up, to the next value in its list. - 1up/2down: After two consecutive correct responses, the variable steps down, to the previous value in its list.

 After an incorrect response, the variable steps up, to the next value in its list.